 Early History of the Chethem family

-Another 115 words (8 lines of text) are included under the topic Early Chethem History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chethem research.
+Another 58 words (4 lines of text) covering the years 1580, 1653, 1580, 1648, 1653, 1640 and 1692 are included under the topic Early Chethem History in all our PDF Extended History products and printed products wherever possible.

 Chethem Spelling Variations

 Chethem has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Chetham, Cheetham, Cheetam, Cheetum and others.

 Early Notables of the Chethem family (pre 1700)

 Notables of this surname at this time include: Sir Edward Chetham; and Colonel John Chetham of Southhill House in Somerset, from a branch of the Derbyshire family.